stefangabos/Zebra_Dialog/README.md

         <td valign="top"><em>boolean</em></td>
         <td valign="top">false</td>
         <td valign="top">
-        Setting this property to <code>true</code> will instruct the plugin to center any available buttons instead of floating them to the right
+        Setting this property to <code>true</code> will instruct the plugin to center any available buttons instead of aligning them to the right
         </td>
     </tr>
     <tr>